Support Scouting

 The Unit Fundraising Form can be found here.
 Please turn the Unit Fundraising Form into our Council Bookkeeper.

 A reminder on private benefits.
 In essence, when a non-profit organization raises funds, either through contributions, or the sale of a product or service, the assumption is that the proceeds go to further the public good.
 For the fund-raising activities of the local council, there is no question that this is true.
 The issue comes into play when incentive programs happen at the unit level for individual youth.
-If a unit establishes an ―account∥ for a member based solely on the quantity of items sold, that reward may be seen as a private benefit to the individual.
-If this benefit is of sufficient size, it may require reporting of this benefit as income to the individual, as well as to call into question the non-profit status of the council and the Boy Scouts of America.
+If a unit establishes an ―account for a member based solely on the number of items sold, that reward may be seen as a private benefit to the individual.
+If this benefit is of sufficient size, it may require reporting of this benefit as income to the individual, as well as to call into question the non-profit status of the council and the Scouting America.
 These funds are clearly not for the public good, but directly benefiting an individual.

 Therefore, we recommend the following: